black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 # Step 12
 Your form needs somewhere to display the results.
 Add an empty div element and give it an id of output and the class values of output and hide.

+# Step 13
+Finally, you need to link your JavaScript file to your HTML.
+Create a script element to do so.